-The subgrade shall be tested for compliance with the CBR and other properties required by the MPDC Infrastructure Code of Practice or as an approved variation to a design method.
+The subgrade shall be tested for compliance with the CBR and other properties required by the applicable design method MPDC Infrastructure Code of Practice or as an approved variation to a design method.

 Subgrade compliance shall be subject to approval by Council before construction of the next pavement layer.